 The pioneer families that headed west on the Oregon–California Trail were essentially small, mobile, self-contained communities and, as such, were plagued with the same sort of issues that could be found in the settlements from which they left back east.
 These controversies might include politics, religion, morals, family disputes, money, property, theft, and women.

 But, in addition to those issues was the grueling experience of life on the trail.
 The pioneers faced the unforgiving elements of the weather, exhaustion, malnutrition, disease, sore muscles, and congested campsites with hundreds of strangers.

-Disputes such as speed of travel, treatment of animals, and route and leadership choices, caused tensions to rise and were known to split more than a few parties of emigrants.
+Disputes such as travel speed, treatment of animals, and route and leadership choices caused tensions to rise and were known to split more than a few parties of emigrants.

 These regulations typically included rules for decision making, voting, camping and marching, restrictions on gambling and drinking, defense, private property rights, failing to perform duties, security for the sick or bereaved, rules for infractions, and penalties for crimes.

-These were all necessary to keep the peace between the diverse groups of people who were living and working together for up to six months.
+These were all necessary to keep the peace between the diverse groups of people living and working together for up to six months.

 The practices of the hastily convened murder trials were fairly consistent throughout the various wagon train companies.
-Imitating the legal venues “back east”, after a murderer was disarmed, either the wagon master, a lawyer or a minister traveling with the train was appointed judge.
-The jurors were then selected from the membership of the company who stood in a semi-circle around the accused as the rest of pioneers looked on.
-A defendant’s chances of acquittal was not very good.
+Imitating the legal venues “back east,” after a murderer was disarmed, either the wagon master, a lawyer or a minister traveling on the train was appointed judge.
+The jurors were then selected from the company’s membership, who stood in a semi-circle around the accused as the rest of the pioneers looked on.
+A defendant’s chances of acquittal were not very good.
 After being found guilty, the murderer was strung up from the nearest tree.
-If no trees were around, a crude gallows was constructed from wagon poles.
+If no trees were around, crude gallows were constructed from wagon poles.
 Because the wagon train was anxious to move on, the murderer was usually buried in a shallow grave near his victim.

 There could be no appeal from these group decisions.